Visas and immigration

 UK citizens after Brexit

 The UK officially ended its EU membership on 31 January 2020.
-As a result, starting 1 January 2021 – the end of the transition period – UK citizens must follow different rules for EU travel.
+As a result, since 1 January 2021 – the end of the transition period – UK citizens must follow different rules for EU travel.

 Currently, UK citizens do not require a visa for short visits to Belgium totaling up to 90 days (within a 180-day period).
 This also applies to certain work-related travel, such as attending a conference, meeting, or training.
 For other work or business activities, study, or longer stays, UK citizens must apply for a Belgian visa.